Barbecue Smoked Pulled Pork recipe - Carolina Style

 • using your fingers

 I typically use my fingers but be very careful as the meat is hot.
-You may want to use some sort of rubber glove.
+You may want to use some sort of rubber or latex glove.

 Always pull the pork when it's hot as it shreds more easily.